Guidelines and tips for selecting the right size and style of bedroom area rug whether you have a queen or king bed.

 Thanks for reaching out, Tia.
 To answer your question, I guess it’s dust for you!
 Be sure to keep us updated on your bedroom!

 If you have a decor, design or organizing question you could really use help with, follow the Satori Facebook Page to find out when the next open call for questions is.
-If it’s something you can’t wait on, be sure to check out our design services, including e-design options.

 For more decorating and organizing advice, check out the entire Reader Question Series.